Malekba98/autoDDPM/README.md

 #### 7).
 Run the pipeline

-If you encounter nodule called data not found error, Run
+If you encounter module called data not found error, Run
 ```bash
 export PYTHONPATH="${PYTHONPATH}:/home/malek/autoDDPM"
 ```